NotReal003/support/docs/privacy.md

 # Privacy Policy
-**Last Update: 12/01/2025 (IST DD/MM/YYYY)**
+**Last Update: 12/01/2025 (DD/MM/YYYY)**
 ## Data Collection By Us

 ### Social Page

-As stated on our [Social Page](https://notreal003.github.io/social), we do not collect any data from users on this website.
-Your privacy is important to us, and we do not store or process any personal information.

 ::: tip PLEASE NOTE
 We may collect IP addresses due to our Analytics API EndPoints.
 :::

+As stated on our [Social Page](https://notreal003.github.io/social), we do not collect any data from users on this website.
+Your privacy is important to us, and we do not store or process any personal information.

 ### Request Page